shreyas42/fake_news_classifier/README.md

 These instructions will help you in setting up the python environment for running the models and validating results.

 ### Prerequisites

+### Dataset
+Link to the dataset: https://drive.google.com/open?id=1Q3ZO3trNfBg0uSlkz73V6XfSRNx7hO7k Make sure to create a folder called data inside the project folder and add the dataset inside this folder.